Sandra Jovchelovitch

-Sandra Jovchelovitch, from Porto Alegre, Brazil, is a social psychologist, currently Professor of Social Psychology and Director of the MSc program in Social and Cultural Psychology at the Institute of Social Psychology at the London School of Economics (LSE), of which she serves as head since August 2007.
+Sandra Jovchelovitch, is a Brazilian born social psychologist, currently Professor of Social Psychology and Director of the MSc program in Social and Cultural Psychology at the Institute of Social Psychology at the London School of Economics (LSE), of which she has served as head since August 2007.
 Dr. Jovchelovitch is co-editor of the Journal of Community and Applied Social Psychology and directs a book series on Contemporary Social Psychology for the Brazilian publishing house Vozes.
 She also serves on the editorial boards of the European Journal of Social Psychology and Psicologia e Sociedade.
 She has held appointments at the Maison de Sciences de l'Homme, under the auspices of CNPq (Brazilian National Council for Science and Technology) and also teaches regularly in Brazil, being on the faculty (Associate Professor) of the Federal University of Rio Grande do Sul (UFRGS).

 Biography

-Sandra Jovchelovitch was trained as a clinical social psychologist at the Catholic University of Rio Grande do Sul (PUCRS) in Brazil.
+Jovchelovitch was born in Porto Alegre, Brazil.
+She was trained as a clinical social psychologist at the Catholic University of Rio Grande do Sul (PUCRS) in Brazil.
 She lectured at her alma mater until the 1990s, at which point she transitioned to the LSE to conduct research and pursue doctoral studies.
 Her thesis was titled Social representations and public life: a study on the symbolic construction of public spaces in Brazil.
 She joined the Institute of Social Psychology at LSE in 1995.